George Andrew Olah

 George Andrew Olah (born Oláh András György; May 22, 1927 – March 8, 2017) was a Hungarian-American chemist.
 His research involved the generation and reactivity of carbocations via superacids.
 For this research, Olah was awarded a Nobel Prize in Chemistry in 1994 "for his contribution to carbocation chemistry."
 He was also awarded the Priestley Medal, the highest honor granted by the American Chemical Society and F.A.
 Cotton Medal for Excellence in Chemical Research of the American Chemical Society in 1996.

 After the Hungarian Revolution of 1956, he immigrated to the United Kingdom, which he left for Canada in 1964, finally resettling in the United States in 1965.
 According to György Marx, he was one of The Martians.

 Early life and education

-Olah was born in Budapest, Hungary, on May 22, 1927, into a Jewish couple, Magda (Krasznai) and Gyula Oláh, a lawyer.
+Olah was born in Budapest, Hungary, on May 22, 1927, to a Jewish couple, Magda (Krasznai) and Gyula Oláh, a lawyer.
 After the high school of Budapesti Piarist Gimnazium, he studied under organic chemist Géza Zemplén at the Technical University of Budapest, now the Budapest University of Technology and Economics, where he earned M.S. and Ph.D. degrees in chemical engineering.
 From 1949 through 1954, he taught at the school as a professor of organic chemistry.
 In the subsequent two years, from 1954 to 1956, he worked at the research institute of the Hungarian Academy of Sciences, where he was associate scientific director and head of the department of organic chemistry.